wuzhigang05/adaptor_trimmer/README.md

   You can set your own according to your situation.
 By the way, all the example showing above regarding Adaptor_trimmer are dealing with fastq files, if you want to handle fasta file, just leave off the "-f fastq" option.

+  Below is another example, in which I take together of demultiplexing and 5'adatpor trimming into one step.
+I assume that data/multiplexing.fastq contain sequencing reads from different biological treatments.
+For example, reads contain (ACGCCGCA) are from stress condition, while reads contain ACGTGTTA are from control condition.
+All reads contain an adaptor gagtttgatc[atcg]tggctcag which immediately follows the barcode.
+So, one can just feed the barcodes + adaptor sequence to the program, program will automatically do the trimming for you.
+Below I instruct the program to take input in fastq format (-f) from STDIN by piping, remove two concatenated
+  5' adaptors (-5) with case-insensitive mode on.
+Please note two files: ACGCCGCAgagtttgatcntggctcagwith5_adaptor.fastq ACGTGTTAgagtttgatcntggctcagwith_5_adaptor.fastq will be generated in current directories, if you dont' specify -o, the result will be directed to STDOUT.

+    cat data/multiplexing.fastq | ./Adaptor_trimmer -I -5 ACGCCGCAgagtttgatcntggctcag -5 ACGTGTTAgagtttgatcntggctcag -f fastq -o with_5_adaptor

+  Same thing as above but read from multiple fastq files instead of STDIN.

+    ./Adaptor_trimmer -I -5 ACGCCGCAgagtttgatcntggctcag -5 ACGTGTTAgagtttgatcntggctcag -f fastq  -i  data/multiplexing.fastq data/multiplexing.fastq  -o with_5_adaptor

 **Suggestions and Bugs**

 Please send your comments and bug reports to zhigang.wu@email.ucr.edu